zhuyiyi-123/SOO-Bench/README.md

 @inproceedings{qian2025soobench,
- author = {Hong Qian and Yiyi Zhu and Xiang Shu and Shuo Liu and Yaolin Wen and Xin An and Huakang Lu and Aimin Zhou and Ke Tang and Yang Yu}, booktitle = {Proceedings of the 13th International Conference on Learning Representations}, title = {Constrained Offline Black-Box Optimization via Risk Evaluation and Management}, year = {2025}, address = {Singapore}
+ author = {Hong Qian and Yiyi Zhu and Xiang Shu and Shuo Liu and Yaolin Wen and Xin An and Huakang Lu and Aimin Zhou and Ke Tang and Yang Yu}, booktitle = {Proceedings of the 13th International Conference on Learning Representations}, title = {SOO-Bench: Benchmarks for Evaluating the Stability of Offline Black-Box Optimization}, year = {2025}, address = {Singapore}
 }